 This first liquid is full of protein, loaded with the right balance of nutrients for a newborn, and low in sugar.
 Colostrum is considered a superfood for your baby, and its benefits cannot be replaced by formula.

 As a baby grows, so does the quantity and composition of the milk.
-The only thing that has been found to be lacking in a mother’s milk is Vitamin D.
+The only thing that is lacking in a mother’s milk is Vitamin D.

 2. Nursing encourages baby’s healthy weight

-Nursing maintains a healthy weight and prevents child obesity.
-Nursed babies are also good at stopping when they are satisfied and become very good at regulating their nutritional intake as not to overfeed.
+Nursing maintains a healthy weight and prevents childhood obesity.
+Nursed babies are also good at stopping when they are satisfied and become very good at regulating their nutritional intake so as not to overfeed.

 3. Nursing may help your baby to be smarter